Yedya/Portfolio/README.md

 ## Welcome

 I am a driven person who loves to learn about new technologies and software practices.
-I am never satisfied with a project until I know it has been completed to the best of my abilities.I can be a strong member of a team, often stepping up to lead if there is a need for it.
+I am never satisfied with a project until I know it has been completed to the best of my abilities.
+I can be a strong member of a team, often stepping up to lead if there is a need for it.
 I'm passionate about game development and I enjoy seeing people getting enjoyment out of the games I make!

+<a href="Conor_Hynes_Resume_Feb.pdf">View/Download Resume</a>

 ## Game Projects